 Undergraduates who are not in the accelerated M.B.A. program are allowed to take only two graduate courses.
 The courses listed below are open to undergraduates; however Union Graduate College maintains the right to limit the number of undergraduate students in each class to no more than five students.
-For a complete description of these and other School of Management courses, see the catalog of the Union Graduate College.
+For a complete description of these and other School of Management courses, see the catalog of the Union Graduate College, available at uniongraduatecollege.edu.

 MBA-500.
 Managing Ethically in a Global Environment MBA-510.
 Financial Accounting MBA-512.
-Financial Analysis and Decision Making MBA-551.
+Managerial Accounting and Finance MBA-551.
 Managing People and Teams in Organizations HCM-500.
 Introduction to Health Systems

-Master of Science in Electrical Engineering, and Master of Science in Mechanical Engineering
+Master of Science in Electrical Engineering and Master of Science in Mechanical Engineering